 Pregnancy and childbirth are normal, healthy physiological processes.
 Home is the ideal environment for birth to unfold naturally and allows women and their families to gain strength from the process.
 In the homebirth model of care, the midwife serves as a guide, but the pregnant woman is the decision-maker.
 It is her right to fully understand, choose, and take responsibility for the kinds of procedures used throughout her care.
 The guiding principles of informed choice, continuity of care, appropriate technology, integrated education, and counseling are the foundation for a trusting relationship between client and midwife.

-Your initial prenatal visit will occur in the comfort of your home.
-Afterwards, every other visit will take place in your midwife's office.
+Your prenatal care will take place in both your home and your midwife's office.
+Your initial, 28 wk, & 36 wk visits will be in your home.
+All other visits will be office visits.
+If you live outside of Tallahassee, all visits are in office except the 36wk home visit.
 The primary goal is to establish your norms and build a trusting relationship with your midwife.
 Family involvement is encouraged.
 Prenatal visits occur monthly until 28 weeks, then every 2 weeks until 36 weeks, then weekly until the birth.
 The midwife will:

 - assess your well being

 - answer your questions

 The midwife & her birth assistant will be on call for your birth starting at 37 weeks.
 When your labor begins, you and the midwife will make a plan for her arrival.
 The midwife will monitor and assess you and the baby throughout your labor & birth.
 She will be sensitive to your needs and desires while maintaining the safety of you and your baby.